LaurenceTaylor/CV/README.md

 ### Makers Academy (April 2019 to July 2019)

-- Curious and passionate about code
-- Fast, independent learner
-- Great collaborator

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+* JavaScript, Ruby, Python, SQL, HTML/ CSS
+* TDD with Jasmine, RSpec, Capybara, Pytest; 95%+ test coverage, testing in isolation
+* Sinatra, Rails, single-page applications
+* OOP, MVC, agile, modelling, pairing and mobbing, version control and git collaboration, CI/CD

 ### BSc in Geography & Environmental Science: Queen Mary University of London (September 2013 to July 2017)

-- Achieved a high 2.1, with a first-class dissertation.
+* Achieved a high 2.1, with a first-class dissertation.
-- Modules included modelling with R, and data analysis using Excel and SPSS.
+* Modules included modelling with R, and data analysis using Excel and SPSS.
-- Extracurriculars: PASS senior mentor, language learning scholarship recipient, curator of Visual Arts Collective exhibition, writer for CUB Magazine and The Print, host on Quest Radio.
+* Extracurriculars: PASS senior mentor, language learning scholarship recipient, curator of Visual Arts Collective exhibition, writer for CUB Magazine and The Print, host on Quest Radio.

-### A Levels
+#### Coopers' Company and Coborn School
-- A Levels in Physics, English Literature, Geography; AS Level in Mathematics
+* A Levels in Physics, English Literature, Geography; AS Level in Mathematics

 ## Experience

 **Viagogo** (November 2017 to January 2019)
 *Fraud Analyst*

-Prevented fraudulent transactions by learning a range of specialist software, conducting analysis with Excel and SQL, and presenting business cases.
+Prevented fraudulent transactions by learning a range of specialist software, conducting analysis using Excel and SQL, and presenting business cases.
 Outperformed all targets including false negatives (by >45%), false positives (by >20%), and productivity (by >50%).
 Resolved the highest-value transaction in the company's history.

-Communicated regularly with colleagues while sharing and receiving details of the latest trends.
-Helped to train employees in international offices.
+Communicated regularly with colleagues while sharing and receiving details of the latest fraud trends.
+Travelled and trained employees in international offices.

+**Global Action Plan** (October 2017 to January 2019) *Youth Panel Member*

+**Wooland** (February to October 2017)
+*Team Member*

 **Causarma** (June to July 2017)
 *Business Group Consultant*

-Worked as part of a team to conduct a research project on ‘Generation Z’ for campaigns agency Causarma.
-Worked flexibly when assisting with the collection, presentation and analysis of qualitative data to a tight deadline, culminating in a 3000-word report and oral presentation.

-Commended by colleagues for being reliable and having great attention to detail while leading the data presentation and design of the project.
-Responsible for the recommendations section which described how businesses could most effectively attract ‘Generation Z’ as consumers and workers.
+**Stratford Circus Arts Centre** (July to September 2016) *Finance and Accounting Project Leader*

+**House of MinaLima** (June to September 2016) *Gallery Assistant*